 Message from the Department Head

-As for our graduate program, historically our department has placed roughly two-thirds of its graduate students in post-docs and tenure-track jobs.
-Our performance is above the averages for humanities and social science placement in the College of the Liberal Arts and compares very favorably with peer programs in communication.
-As the job market tightens, we are taking special care to ensure that we continue to recruit the best students and help them develop strong publication records, teaching portfolios, and research skills for the evolving job market in communication departments and outside academia.
-We will undertake initiatives that advance our reputation as a selective, prestigious communication program at the forefront of graduate education in our field.
+Our graduate program is also a priority.
+Historically, our department has placed roughly two-thirds of its graduate students in post-docs and tenure-track jobs.
+Our performance is above the averages for humanities and social science placement in the College of the Liberal Arts, and it compares very favorably with peer programs in communication.
+We are proactive about deserving our reputation as a selective, prestigious communication program at the forefront of graduate education in our field.

-We are also at the heart of the university's undergraduate teaching mission.
-We are in the process of updating our major and curricula to better articulate its value for Penn State students who want an intellectually challenging education that prepares them for a range of possible careers, instills a sense of personal and professional ethics, readies students for active roles in public life, helps them form enduring relationships, and inspires continued learning after college.
-We also continue to play a leadership role in general education through our public speaking course (CAS100) and a special course in rhetoric and civic life (CAS 137/138).
+We also embrace our role in university's undergraduate teaching mission.
+Our major offers Penn State students an intellectually challenging education that prepares them for a range of possible careers, instills a sense of personal and professional ethics, readies students for active roles in public life, helps them form enduring relationships, and inspires continued learning after college.
+Starting in the fall of 2016, we are excited to be adding a BS degree to the options for students, as well as becoming the academic home for the intercollege minor in Civic and Community Engagement.
+We also continue to play a leadership role in general education through our public speaking course (CAS100) and our course in rhetoric and civic life (CAS 137/138).

 You’ll find a lot of Penn State pride in Sparks Building these days.
 Personally, I am deeply gratified to be surrounded by people of great integrity who seem to have boundless energy to devote to the next generation of communication arts and sciences students, the future of our discipline, and the betterment of our society.